 Join us for Worship!

+Communion is offered and gluten free is available.
 Bring your communion with you to online worship.
-If joining us in person, masks are optional.

-Here is a link to a recording of worship on Sunday, March 19, 2023
+This is a link to a recording of Worship on Sunday, October 6, 2024.

 Worship at CLC